Japan Holiday 2018 | December 7-18, 2018

 Day 3: Welcome to Kobe!

 Today, we’ll board the Shinkansen “bullet train” to our first destination: the historic trading port of Kobe!
-Spend the afternoon exploring the city’s many sights, such as the waterfront Meriken Park, Kobe’s bustling Chinatown, and the Sannomiya shopping arcade, which also includes one of Western Japan’s biggest centers for anime and manga goods.
-Then, take a break to fight jetlag and explore the city’s iconic waterfront with us after a bit of shopping.
+In the afternoon, we’ll explore the city’s many sights, such as the waterfront Meriken Park, Kobe’s bustling Chinatown, and the Sannomiya shopping arcade, which also includes one of Western Japan’s biggest centers for anime and manga goods.
 In the evening, we’ll gather to walk under the thousands of lights in Kobe’s holiday light display (and memorial to victims of the 1995 earthquake here), the Kobe Luminarie, before meeting up for an optional Kobe steak dinner!

 We begin our day with a little history in the city of Osaka as we cross moats and park lands to reach the foot of Osaka Castle.
 After checking out the castle, we’ll venture to Shinsaibashi and Namba, the wild cultural center of Osaka that is home to countless game centers, neon light displays, and some of the best local cuisine that Japan has to offer.
-After getting back to Kobe, we’ll visit the waterfront and the memorials there before dinnertime.
-After that, you have a choice: turn in early, or take another stroll through the Luminarie!
+Take time to window shop, or grab your camera for a swing through Osaka’s Museum of Art and the Keitakuen Japanese Garden!

 Day 5: Hot Springs and High Altitudes

 All this traveling can make one tired, so we’ll begin this day with a trip up the mountainside to Kansai’s most legendary hot spring resort, Arima Onsen.
 That afternoon, we’ll hang out on the outskirts of Kobe and take a ropeway car over a waterfall to the scenic Kobe Nunobiki Herb Garden, where you’ll be treated to one of the finest views of the bay the area has to offer.
 Explore the gardens, or just relax and take it in – the choice is yours!